explorer436/explorer-git-repo/TypingSkills/TypingSkills.md

     Help to type well: type "test help"

-You know enough about most of the common keys now to get some good touch typing practice just by doing your daily keyboarding online.
+You know enough about most of the common keys now to get some good touch typing practice just by doing your daily typing online.
 Whether you're typing e-mails to friends or writing a paper for a school assignment, taking an online typing test or just surfing the internet, practice the correct hand position so that it becomes a habit.
 It's a good idea to take another typing test at this point so that you can have more fun typing real words and phrases.
 Stay motivated, keep learning, and get ready to learn more letters and symbols in the next lesson!

 ---

-<a id="org948135f"></a>
+<a id="org8058dfe"></a>

 # Typing Lessons 8: The Left-Hand Bottom Row Keys

 The last row of letters and symbols on a standard QWERTY keyboard is on the bottom row.
 This row is sometimes hard to learn, but regular typing practice will help you train your fingers to make the movements down to these keys.
 You've probably noticed when you've been taking a typing speed test that you slow down a little bit when you are searching for the bottom-row keys.
 That's because moving your fingers down and back is not a natural movement for most people.
 We tend to find it easier to move our fingers out and forward, not down and backward.
 But that's what these typing lessons are all about: teaching you the easiest and best ways to learn touch typing.

-The letters and symbols on the bottom row include a few letters that you probably won't use as often, and two symbols that you'll be using all of the time when you're keyboarding online.
+The letters and symbols on the bottom row include a few letters that you probably won't use as often, and two symbols that you'll be using all of the time when you're typing online.
 After we look at the keys and the fingers you use to press them, you'll take a typing test to practice how these finger movements feel.

 The keys on the left-hand side of the bottom row of a standard QWERTY keyboard are as follows: